-- 3.18.
-The applicant must appoint an independent Environmental Control Officer (ECO) that will have the responsibility of monitoring and reporting on compliance with the conditions of this environmental authorisation as well as monitoring and reporting on the implementation of the approved EMPr. - 3.18.1.
-The ECO must be appointed before the commencement of construction and the Department must be notified of such an appointment for communication purposes. - 3.18.2.
-The ECO must ensure that the EMPr is implemented and strictly enforced during all phases of the project. - 3.18.3.
-The ECO must ensure that contractors are aware of and implement procedures set out in the EMPr, and that the placing of infrastructure adheres to the sensitivity mapping to avoid and reduce impacts on species and habitats of conservation concern. - 3.18.4.
-The ECO must monitor contractors' entry into sensitive habitat. - 3.18.5.
-The ECO must ensure the development footprint of all infrastructure is clearly demarcated.

-- 3.18.6.
-The ECO must oversee the identification of endangered or critically endangered plant species, which must be reported to MTPA and conserved in situ. - 3.18.7.
-The ECO must, prior to any site clearing activities, oversee the identification and marking of trees that may not be removed, and oversee their protection. - 3.18.8.
-The ECO must oversee faunal search and rescue prior to and during site clearing activities. - 3.18.9.
-The ECO must supervise vegetation clearing activities. - 3.18.10.
-The ECO must maintain the following on site: A site diary; copies of all reports submitted to the Department; and a complaints' register of all environmental complaints regarding the proposed project. - 3.18.11.
+- 3.25.2.
+The ECO must ensure that contractors are aware of and implement procedures set out in the EMPr, and that the placing of infrastructure adheres to the sensitivity mapping to avoid and reduce impacts on species and habitats of conservation concern. - 3.25.3.
+The ECO must monitor contractors' entry into sensitive habitat. - 3.25.4.
+The ECO must ensure the development footprint of all infrastructure is clearly demarcated. - 3.25.5.
+The ECO must oversee the identification of endangered or critically endangered plant species, which must be reported to Mpumalanga Tourism and Parks Agency and conserved in situ. - 3.25.6.
+The ECO must, prior to any site clearing activities, oversee the identification and marking of trees that may not be removed, and oversee their protection. - 3.25.7.
+The ECO must oversee faunal search and rescue prior to and during site clearing activities. - 3.25.8.
+The ECO must supervise vegetation clearing activities. - 3.25.9.
+The ECO must ensure that any activity that takes place at the solar energy facility is managed to avoid any negative impacts on the Klipspruit River. - 3.25.10.
+The ECO must maintain the following on site: A site diary; copies of all reports submitted to the Department; and a complaints' register of all environmental complaints regarding the proposed project. - 3.25.11.
 During the construction phase, the ECO must submit monthly compliance reports to the Department in writing and copy the applicant with such reports.
 Where applicable, the ECO may negotiate the required frequency for the submission of reports with the Department, which must be agreed to in writing by the Department.
 The reports must include a description of all activities on site, problems identified, transgressions noted, and remedial action implemented.
-All reports must reflect the Department's reference number of the project on the cover page. - 3.18.12.
-The ECO must remain employed until all rehabilitation measures as well as site clean-up are completed, and the site is handed over to the applicant by the contractor for operation. - 3.19.
-Prior to commencement, plant species of conservation importance (endemic, protected, Red Data) must be identified and marked, and may not be disturbed, or, where required, the relevant permits for their relocation or removal must be obtained from the relevant authority. - 3.20.
-Any plant species categorized as Endangered or Critically Endangered in terms of the Red List of South African Plants must be conserved in situ. - 3.21.
-Plant species of conservation concern that are identified for relocation must be relocated to areas of similar habitat that will not be transformed, unless otherwise stipulated by the relevant permitting authority.
-Such species must be monitored and managed until such time that they have, in consultation with the ECO, been determined to be successfully re-established. - 3.22.
-The disturbance of nests or breeding activities of birds, reptiles, or any other wildlife, is strictly prohibited. - 3.23.
-A final walk down must be conducted by the terrestrial and avifaunal specialists prior to the construction of the turbine hard standings. - 3.24.
-Avifaunal monitoring and recording of bird mortalities must be undertaken during the implementation and operational phase for the first two years, and then every five years thereafter.
-This information must be disclosed to the Mpumalanga Tourism and Parks Agency (MTPA) Scientific Services data base. - 3.25.
-In the event that mitigation measures to prevent collisions fails and mortalities of avifauna and bats do occur, the developer must immediately inform MTPA to determine remedial action. - 3.26.
-All vertebrates, including slow moving reptiles and smaller mammals, must be allowed to move unharmed, or be assisted and relocated in consultation with the ECO, to the areas of the property that will not be transformed. - 3.27.
-All buffer zones referred to herein and in the final approved layout plan must be surveyed in consultation with the Environmental Control Officer (ECO) and relevant specialists and must be clearly demarcated onsite and maintained as ecological

-- corridors which must be kept intact throughout the life cycle of the project and must be managed in such a way to prevent erosion and alien species invasion, and maintain connectivity to untransformed habitat. - 3.28.
-The pushing of spoil material into the surrounding natural environment or into any watercourse or into any of the buffer zones referred to above, is prohibited. - 3.29.
-The holder of the authorisation must submit an environmental compliance audit report to the Department within 30 days of completion of the construction phase. - 3.30.
-The results of operational audits must be used to determine the need for the improvement of existing, or the installation of additional, mitigation and monitoring measures. - 3.31.
-Records of audits, inspections, tests and monitoring must be maintained and kept on site. - 3.32.
+All reports must reflect the Department's reference number of the project on the cover page. - 3.25.12.
+The ECO must remain employed until all rehabilitation measures as well as site clean-up are completed, and the site is handed over to the applicant by the contractor for operation. - 3.26.
+The holder of the authorisation must submit an environmental compliance audit report to the Department within 30 days of completion of the construction phase. - 3.27.
+The results of operational audits must be used to determine the need for the improvement of existing, or the installation of additional, mitigation and monitoring measures. - 3.28.
+Records of audits, inspections, tests and monitoring must be maintained and kept on site. - 3.29.
 The Department retains the right to monitor and/or inspect the proposed project throughout its lifecycle.